arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 In this application, we don't need any particular wiring diagram other than the Nicla Voice and the Portenta H7.

-The Nicla Voice will be attached to the guarded door and near the lock, the Portenta H7 host will be somewhere with good Wi-Fi® coverage and not so far from the Nicla Voice due to BLE's narrow range of a couple of meters.
+The Nicla Voice will be attached to the guarded door and near the lock, the Portenta H7 host will be somewhere with good Wi-Fi® coverage and not so far from the Nicla Voice due to Bluetooth® Low Energy narrow range of a couple of meters.

+Changed to Bluetooth® Low Energy following Arduino Trademarks rules

 ![Nicla Voice and Portenta H7 deployment spots](assets/project_deploy.png)